Protesters push closer to Pakistan PM’s house

-Pakistani police clashed with stone-throwing protesters on Monday in the heart of the capital city of Islamabad following weeks of demonstrations calling for the step down of Prime Minister Nawaz Sharif, Reuters reported.
+Pakistani police clashed with stone-throwing protestors on Monday in the heart of the capital city of Islamabad following weeks of demonstrations calling for the step down of Prime Minister Nawaz Sharif, Reuters news agency reported.

 Protests turned violent over the weekend and despite heavy rain on Monday, crowds of demonstrators tried to storm into the PM’s residence pushing through lines of policemen.

 Opposition leader Imran Khan had called on his supporters to take to the streets on Sunday, after at least three people were killed and 200 others were wounded during clashes.

 “I am prepared to die here.
 I have learned that government plans a major crackdown against us tonight,” Khan said.

 “I am here till my last breath,” he told a crowd of supporters on Sunday.